sfabel/QtChildID/README.md

 ### Requirements
 - Fingerprint Reader supported by [libfprint](https://www.freedesktop.org/wiki/Software/fprint/libfprint/)
-- Any Linux supported WebCam
+- Any Linux supported (web) camera
 - X11

+Note: The application will start without either a webcam or fingerprint scanner present, but the functionality will obviously be greatly reduced.

 ### Distribution